Bethel Bible Village - Position: Director of Development

 This position will work closely with Board trustees, foundation trustees, corporate owners/executives, and key volunteers in the development of relationships to yield Major Gifts and Grants for annual revenues as well as capital, endowment, and planned giving commitments.
 The Director of Development will also provide leadership to a team including the Director of Marketing and Communications, Digital Marketing Director, and Development Coordinator.

-- Education/Experience: Bachelor's degree, or equivalent education and work experience required.
+· Education/Experience: Bachelor's degree from an accredited college or university required.
 Minimum 3 years of relevant work experience in a growing environment of development, fundraising, storytelling, partnerships and collaborations, special events, and staff leadership for a non-profit organization.
 Leadership responsibilities within a faith-based nonprofit organization preferred.
 Experience in nonprofit development and Major Gifts in the Greater Chattanooga area preferred.

 Position Type/Expected Hours of Work

 This is a full-time, exempt position, and general hours of work and days are Monday through Friday, 8:00 a.m. to 5 p.m.; however, this position regularly requires flexible hours and occasional weekend work.

 This position requires up to 30% travel.
 This position is based out of our Hixson, TN location, with development responsibilities throughout the Greater Chattanooga area.

 If interested in this position, please email your resume, and a cover letter which includes 3 professional references and salary requirement to HR@bethelbiblevillage.org.